teoPazera/portfolio_of_work/README.md

 ## About Me

 My name is Teo Pazera.
 I am a Master’s student in Data Science at Radboud University (Nijmegen, Netherlands) and currently work as a Data Science Intern at Zurich Insurance.
-I am based in the Netherlands (previously in the Bratislava Competence Center).
+I am currently working under the Netherlands branch (previously in the Bratislava Competence Center).

 This repository highlights selected projects from my bachelor’s work, industry experience and lastly some of my school projects which are more general data science projects, which i was part of.
-In my role I implement large language models for workplace automation, develop task-focused AI agents (for example, automating report generation), and build RAG-based chatbots.
+In Zurich Insurance I implemented large language models for workplace automation, develop task-focused AI agents (for example, automating report generation), and build RAG-based chatbots.
 I also worked on standard data science problems such as text classification using NLP methods or some other predictive modeling.
 I have over 1.5 years of experience at Zurich and hold a Bachelor’s degree in Data Science from Comenius University (Bratislava).

 ---